Researching the Culture of your New Country

 How to Research Your New Country’s Culture

 Begin with the country’s official website and consular resources for accurate, vetted information.
 Today, the internet allows you to gather this intel without leaving your house and without taking a lot of stress.
-Also, expand your search to expat forums and social media groups for candid advice and real-life experiences from those already living there.
+Furthermore, expand your search to expat forums and social media groups for candid advice and real-life experiences from those already living there.

 Key Cultural Aspects to Pay Attention To